LeakyAbstractions/blog/quotes/_posts/2011-02-06-persistent-objects.md

   author: Ken Thompson
 ---

-We have persistent objects, they're called files.
+We have persistent objects, they’re called files.